 In other cases, a bulging disc may require surgery.
 Surgical intervention may be performed in an effort to decompress the nerves or to remove the offending disc.
 If an entire disc is removed, an interbody fusion procedure must follow.
 In some cases, an artificial disc replacement may also be performed.
 Your healthcare team can determine the best option to treat your specific condition.

 At Princeton Neurological Surgery, Dr. Lipani is a board-certified fellowship-trained spine surgeon in New Jersey who performs minimally invasive spine surgery as well as complex spinal procedures.
-Dr. Lipani is a specialist in the treatment for bulging disc and many other spinal conditions such as spinal stenosis, herniated discs, degenerative disc disease, low back pain, neck pain, spinal tumors, spinal cancer and more.
-Dr. Lipani treats patients from around the world, New York, Pennsylvania, and New Jersey including locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth, Morris and Mercer Counties for bulging disc.
+Dr. Lipani is a specialist in the treatment for bulging discs and many other spinal conditions such as spinal stenosis, herniated discs, degenerative disc disease, low back pain, neck pain, spinal tumors, spinal cancer and more.
+Dr. Lipani treats patients from around the world, including New York, Pennsylvania, and New Jersey including locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth, Morris and Mercer Counties for bulging disc.
 Dr. Lipani offers image guided spine surgery approaches for bulging disc treatment, tailored to the needs of each patient.
 For state-of-the-art bulging disc treatment, call or email us to schedule a consultation at one of our convenient locations in Hamilton, Bridgewater, or Morristown, New Jersey!